Research. Education. Industry Engagement

 Zhengzhen Tan, Executive Director of Sustainable Urbanization Lab, Research Scientist

-Fabio Duarte, Principle Research Scientist, Department of Urban Studies and Planning
+Fabio Duarte, Principal Research Scientist, Department of Urban Studies and Planning

 Kristopher Steele, AIA, Research Associate, Master of Real Estate Development, Master of City Planning,